 Is there room in your home and your heart for a waiting child?

-Shasta County Health and Human Services is licensed by the state as a full-service adoption agency.
-Our adoption services are available to all Shasta County residents.
+Shasta County Health and Human Services provides adoption services for Shasta County children who need a family to provide love, stability and permanence.
 Adoption permanently transfers parental rights from birth parents to adoptive parents, who become that child's "forever family."
 It means giving children the love and understanding they need to develop to their full potential.

 The Adoptive Parent